dwin/fastmask/README.md

 # fastmask

 Quickly create [Fastmail](https://fastmail.com) Masked Email addresses.
-It includes a client package for use in other apps in addition to the CLI.
+It includes a client package for use in other projects in addition to the CLI.

 >**What is Fastmail Masked Email ?**
 >